 You're on Your Way!

-Industry reports suggest that the average time organizations take to select a Learning Management System is from two to six months.
+Industry reports suggest that the average time organizations take to select the best Learning Management System for their needs is from two to six months.
 Taking time on the front end to do things right can save a lot of time and trouble on the back end.
 If you review each of these steps, you should be well on your way to selecting the best LMS and Vendor to meet your needs now and in the years to come.

 Accord LMS offers powerful features, implementation management, and excellent support at an affordable price.
 Please contact our Sales Team for more information.